 A Video Analytics system can detect objects of a specific size – typically people – while ignoring irrelevant objects.
 It can then track these objects reliably, taking into account perspective, and generate an alarm when specific conditions are met, which is configured in the software.
 In deciding whether to generate alarms, the software can take into account many factors, such as the size, speed, direction of travel of the target, and the distance it has moved.
 The Analytics technology enhances the management of high-definition video to analyse, without any encoding or loss of quality.

 Applications for Video Analytics are changing all the time.
-The most common applications are for perimeter protection, object and vehicle tracking and people counting.
-However they can also be used to enhance visitor and customer experiences by detecting actions and displaying information or promotional messages.
+The most common applications are for perimeter protection, object & vehicle tracking and people detection.
+However, they can also be used to enhance visitor and customer experiences by detecting actions and displaying information or promotional messages.

 Ease of installation and ongoing accuracy – Point-and-shoot system setup.
 Self-learning video analytics works out of the box with no manual calibration required.